 Gulf sturgeon and critical habitat: There is critical habitat for Gulf sturgeon (Unit 12) in Choctawhatchee Bay, and sturgeon are known to be in the bay and along the Gulf of Mexico shoreline.
 The action area is on and in water where sturgeon may be located.
 Potential impacts to the sturgeon include elevated noise levels and the presence of suspended sediments in the water column due to construction related activities.
 However, sturgeon are highly mobile and can avoid any disturbances in that area by swimming away.
+Construction activities for the piers, kayak launches, boat ramp, and breakwaters are proposed for within the Gulf sturgeon critical habitat and the piling installation would have long-term adverse impacts in small areas but is unlikely to significantly fragment the habitat.
 To mitigate potential affects to sturgeon and their critical habitat, standard BMPs such as those identified in the Sea Turtle and Smalltooth Sawfish Construction Conditions (NMFS 2006) and Gulf Sturgeon Mitigation Measures, would be followed.
-As a result of proposed construction activities proposed for the boat ramp, piers, breakwaters, and launches and anticipated recreational uses, this project component may have direct or indirect adverse effects on sturgeon and will likely have adverse effects on critical habitat.
+As a result of construction activities proposed for the boat ramp, piers, breakwaters, and launches and anticipated recreational uses, this project component may have direct or indirect adverse effects on sturgeon and will likely have adverse effects on critical habitat.
 However, revegetation efforts could decrease stormwater runoff and subsequent declines in associated water quality impacts, thus providing long-term beneficial effects on sturgeon critical habitat off of Joe's Bayou.